 In addition, bone tissue shrinkage can also be caused by gum disease, developmental defects, or even facial injury or trauma.

 The good news is that bone grafting is a standard and normal clinical procedure performed at the dental clinic.
 One clinical paper, for example, stated that more than half of the 1500 dental implants patients studied, needed a bone graft procedure.
 So any grafting procedure should be well-honed and well-practised.
+You can discuss any concerns you might have, with a dentist that offers consultation.

 Does tooth loss always equate to bone loss?